Raphaelf98/bo_robotic_palpation/README.md

 ```
 ## Using the package
 ### 1. Configure Tumor Model Parameters
-Four different shapes are pre-programmed and shape attributes can be adjusted in order to test roboustness of the algorithm.
-Inside /config/tumor_model_parameters.txt you find a set of pre-defined parameters for four different shapes including a Triangle, Rectangle, Circles and a Two Circle configuration.
+Four different shapes are pre-programmed, and shape attributes can be adjusted to test the robustness of the algorithm.
+Inside /config/tumor_model_parameters.txt, you will find a set of pre-defined parameters for four different shapes including a Triangle, Rectangle, Circles, and a Two Circle configuration.
 All shapes share a set of common parameters which are:
--   low and high stiffness values
+-   Low and high stiffness values
--   translation in x and y,
+-   Translation in x and y,
--   size defined by radius,
+-   Size defined by radius,
--   epsilon (defines how smooth values transition from high to low stiffness areas)
+-   Epsilon (defines how smooth values transition from high to low stiffness areas)
--   noise to simulation measurement error (gaussian and zero mean).
+-   Noise to simulation measurement error (gaussian and zero mean).

 ### 2. Configure Bayesian Optimization parameters
-Approximation of a posterior distribution is done by iterativly probing the tumor model and updating a gaussian process.
-A detailed description of paramters can be found in the documentation of bayesopt library: http://rmcantin.github.io/bayesopt/html/usemanual.html#params
+Approximation of a posterior distribution is done by iteratively probing the tumor model and updating a Gaussian process.
+A detailed description of parameters can be found in the documentation of the BayesOpt library: http://rmcantin.github.io/bayesopt/html/usemanual.html#params
 ### 3. Configure Contour Parameters
 Once a posterior distribution is found the contour of the tumor is approximated.
 This is done by first running a means shift clustering algorithm on a sampled representation of the posterior.
 In a second step the computed centroids are explored in radial direction.

 More precisely, the algorithm will start exploring centroids by probing a set of pre-defined planar directions.
 Each direction is explored until the tumor stiffness is changing and a threshold criterion is met.
 Directions are computed by defining angle segments along which the algorithm explores the centroids.
 Angle segments are pre-defined by a parameter that divides 360°.
 Once a set of contour points is found, a spline approximation is performed to compute the contour of the tumor.

 The following parametes listed in /config/contour_parameters.txt can be tuned to refine the tumor approximation process.
 - n_exploration_directions, defines the number of directions a centroid is explored in
-- c_points, granularity of posterior distribution.
+- c_points, granularity of gaussian process.
 Will define how many points are used in x and y directions
 -  means_shift_bandwidth, sets the bandwidth for the means shift algorithm https://github.com/mlpack/mlpack/tree/master/src/mlpack/methods/mean_shift
 -   lim_steps, determines the maximum amount of samples that are taken in each direction

 -   threshold_multiplier, determines the stiffness threshold.
-In order to do so, all previously seen sample stiffnesses are clustered by a k-means algorithm.
-Given that high stiffness values correlate with tumourous tissue, the cluster with highest values is selected and its mean value and uncertainty calculated.
-Based on that measures and the threshold_multiplier parameter will define how many standard deviations from the mean value of the tumor stiffness cluster are categorised as tumor tissue.
+To do so, all previously seen sample stiffnesses are clustered by a k-means algorithm.
+Given that high stiffness values correlate with tumorous tissue, the cluster with the highest values is selected and its mean value and uncertainty calculated.
+Based on these measures, the threshold_multiplier parameter will define how many standard deviations from the mean value of the tumor stiffness cluster are categorized as tumor tissue.

 ### 2. Run the optimization
-The algorithm can be executed for four different tumor models.
+The algorithm can be executed with four different tumor models.
 The algorithm can be simulated with a triangle-, rectangle-, circle and two-circle-shaped tumor model of adjustable size and stiffness.
-In order to run the algorithm run the following command inside the build directory
+To run the algorithm, run the following command inside the build directory:
 1. Triangle experiment:
 ```

 cd build
 ./display_gp Triangle
 ```